 - Microsoft Office Student

-Please use the Software for CoE Students Guide for guidance.
-This guide is also available on the Common L: Drive in the College of Engineering folder.
+Please use the Software for Engineering Guide for guidance.
+This guide is available on the Canvas HUB: Engineering Resources page and also to the Canvas HUB: Engineering Community page under Software.

 To help students during the COVID19 pandemic, IT Services have invested in a web-based portal called Labstats, which will allow the remote access of PCs on campus.
 This will give you access to all the relevant software you will need throughout your studies from your own personal device via a web browser.
 Please see the University's Remote PC Access Service webpage for guidance on how to access the service.